 Your placement in classes will be based on your academic record.
-Contact the NJIT Center for First Year Studies.

 Any student already in the U.S. in F-1 status transferring to NJIT, must complete the transfer process by attending orientation and later by collecting an updated I-20 indicating that the transfer is complete.
 You will receive an email from the OIS approximately one month after the semester begins telling you that the "Transfer to NJIT Completed" I-20 is ready for collection.
 You must collect this I-20.
 Click here for a copy of the transfer information form, in case you did not receive one in your admission packet.

 For those receiving financial support from NJIT, the award will cover tuition only.
 It is the responsibility of the student to pay the remaining fees.
 Students will be billed within two weeks of registration for classes.

-Via Taxi: From Newark International Airport to NJIT: Seek taxi service from the designated taxi dispatch area.
+• Via Taxi: From Newark Liberty International Airport to NJIT: Seek taxi service from the designated taxi dispatch area.
 Do not accept a ride from any other sections of the airport.
 It is very important that you ask the driver approximately how much the trip will cost before you get into the taxi.
 (CAUTION: sometimes drivers take advantage of unsuspecting people.)
-You can expect the trip to NJIT to cost approximately $25.
+You can expect the trip to NJIT to cost approximately $25USD.
 Tell the driver you want to be taken to 154 Summit Street in Newark (NJIT's Office of Public Safety).

-Via Air Train JFK: Take Air Train JFK to Long Term Parking/Howard Beach Station.
+• Via Air Train JFK: Take Air Train JFK to Long Term Parking/Howard Beach Station.
 Connect to New York City Subway A train to NY Penn Station/34th Street.
 Connect to NJ Transit train to Newark Penn Station.
 Board the Newark Light Rail at Penn Station, Newark, ride 3 stops and get off at Warren Street.
 You are at NJIT.

 TEMPORARY HOUSING - ON CAMPUS